timofeysie/satisfactory/docs/trendy-client-layout.md

 In mobile view, the panel should disappear and the footer should appear (or grow).

 ## Git issue

+Git fatal: failed to resolve HEAD as a valid ref.

 Changes not staged for commit:
   (use "git add <file>..." to update what will be committed)